DertoVampi/pyistat/README.md

 If it gains traction I'd be more than happy to fix it wherever there is the need.

 To do: Fix inefficiencies in the code.
 Comment the code more.
 Add a graphic way to setup queries.
+Test to see if ISTAT restrictions are avoided.

 Last fixes:
+1.0.4:
+- After ISTAT put unreasonable restrictions on data requests, I have been forced to use global variables to avoid as many requests as possible.
+Need testing to see if it is enough.

 1.0.3:
 - Fixed a bug that occurred when kwargs were used together with force_url.
 Now, force_url has no effect when kwargs are used, as the positioning of values must be extracted from the dimension_df.
 - Added a debug_url set to False to get.get_data.
 Setting it to True prints the generated url for manual debugging.